-- > Subject to Safer Recruitment processes and checks whether new staff, supply staff, contractors, volunteers etc.. - Expected to behave in accordance with the school's code of conduct and the guidance provided in relevant government documents. - Familiar with the school's safeguarding and child protection policy including issues of confidentiality. - ➤ Alert to signs and indicators of possible abuse.
-See Appendix One for current definitions of abuse and examples of harm.

-- Expected to sign in and/or show official proof of identity before gaining access to the school. - Expected to wear identification at all times. - Required to sign and to say they have received, read and understand their duties as outlined in part one of 'Keeping Children Safe in Education'.
+- Subject to Safer Recruitment processes and checks whether new staff, supply staff, contractors, volunteers etc.. - Expected to behave in accordance with the staff Code of Conduct and the guidance provided in relevant government documents. - Familiar with the Federation Safeguarding and Child Protection Policy including issues of confidentiality. - Alert to signs and indicators of possible abuse.
+See Appendix One for current definitions of abuse and examples of harm. - Expected to sign in and/or show official proof of identity before gaining access to the school. - Expected to wear identification at all times. - Required to sign and to say they have received, read and understand their duties as outlined in part one of 'Keeping Children Safe in Education'.